Will I ever meet my grandchildren?

 I have always believed in reincarnation, that when your life ends, you begin a new life in a new body.
 I believe that the “Nefesh” (the soul in Hebrew) is eternal.
 The Nefesh is composed of energy.
 Science tells us that energy can be neither created nor destroyed.

 My first encounter with reincarnation came with a recurring dream.
-This began, I think, when I was mayb five or six years old.
+This began, I think, when I was maybe five or six years old.
 The fact is that I can’t remember a time when the dream wasn’t recurring.

 In the dream I am walking, hand in hand, with a woman.
 I never see her face.
 We are casually walking on the shore of a body of water around sunset.
 In different occurrences of the dream, we are walking besides different bodies of water: Lake Michigan in Chicago, a river (somewhere), one of the oceans, and in one occurence of the dream, two suns are setting (I would guess that that was not on Earth).

 What is important about the recurring dream is that it stopped recurring.
 I used to be able to expect it’s recurrence several times in a week, and this was true from the time I was about five all the way until July of 1998.
-I had been living with Ceridwen for awhile, when I realised that I had not had the dream for a few weeks.
+It was after I had been living with Ceridwen for awhile, that I realised that I had not had the dream for a few weeks.
 This is because Ceridwen was the woman in the dream.
 She is someone with whom I have spent many life times.
 We are “soul mates,” “twin flames.”

 While I was on a field trip with my grade school class to the Field Museum of Natural History in Chicago.
 I was in the Egyptian exhibit, looking at some of the mummies.
 Of particular interest to me was the mummy of an eleven year old boy.
 I was reading about him and the thought came to me out of the blue, “I knew this kid.
 I used to play with him.”
-Where did that come from?
+Where did that thought come from?

 The last house that I purchased in Kankakee was one that I used to walk past on the way to school.
-I was drawn to that house, and had a feeling that I had lived there at some time.
-The person who built it was a dry goods merchant with a store in downtown Kankakee.
+I was always drawn to that house, and had a feeling that I had lived there at some time.
+The person who built it was a French-Jewish dry goods merchant with a store in downtown Kankakee.
 He hired an architect who specialized in designing homes in the Eastlake style, which used oriental lines to modify Victorian designs.
 It had a pagoda like look.

 When the movie Titanic came out I was one of the first to see it.
 I could not sit through it.
 When the scene came with the ship’s stern straight up in the water, I had to leave the theatre.
 I sat in my car and trembled.
 It was like I had been on the ship when it went down.